 example below.
 This format uses

-frame to set both the axes gridlines and
+frame to set both the axes annotations

-the figure title.
+and the figure title.

 This is the end of the first tutorial.
 Here are some additional exercises for the concepts that were discussed: